priyankad1520/Devepos-Concepts/1. Linux/04-file-management/README.md

 # File management in Linux

+### How to excute shell script
+#!(Special interpreter indicator)/bin/bash(Path of Bash shell). #!/bin/bash is called a shebang.
+It tells Linux to execute the script using the Bash shell interpreter.
+- ./<filename.sh>
+- realpath <filename.sh> then copy the path then enter it will excute
+- bash <filename.sh>
+- sh <filename.sh>

 ### File and Directory Management
 1. **`ls`** – Lists files and directories in the current location.
 2. **`cd /path/to/directory`** – Changes the working directory.